 Once the zucchini flesh is scooped out, lightly brush the zucchinis with 1 tablespoon of olive oil and set aside.

-To make the filling, I first sauté some onions which gives the filling extra flavor.
-Once the onions are translucent and fragrant, I add the crumbled tempeh along with taco seasoning, sautéing them all together until the tempeh is browned.
+Once the onions are translucent and fragrant, add the crumbled tempeh along with taco seasoning, sautéing them all together until the tempeh is browned.
 When the tempeh is done, add tomato sauce and water.
-This both binds the filling together while giving it a full body flavor.
+This both binds the filling together while giving it a full-body flavor.

 To assemble the zucchini boats, evenly spread the taco-spiced tempeh into your prepared zucchini packing it down as much as possible and rounding up the top.
 As the filling bakes, it will release water, making the tempeh shrink.
 That is why you want to pack them as much as possible so that you finish with beautifully full zucchini.

 Bake, covered, to prevent the tempeh from burning - for at least 30 minutes.
 At that point, check to see if the zucchinis are tender by poking the sides with a fork.
 If the fork is easily inserted, you can remove your zucchini boats from the oven.
 If the zucchini is still firm, remove the cover and bake it for another 10-15 minutes.
 The baking time on this will largely depend on the size and firmness of your zucchini.